Mooli Paratha (1 Piece)

 How to consume Mooli Paratha without glucose spikes

-Include a source of protein in your meal, such as a serving of tofu, paneer, or lentils.
-Protein can help stabilize blood sugar levels.
+Include a source of protein with your meal, such as Greek yogurt, paneer, or a small portion of grilled chicken.
+Protein can help slow down carbohydrate absorption.

 Portion Control